East Asian Seas Partnership Council

 The EAS Partnership Council features two constituents of governance – the Intergovernmental and Technical Sessions.

-The Technical Session is composed of all member governments and stakeholder partners.
-It receives technical and scientific reports from the Partners, identifies and evaluates projects and work programmes, provides technical advice and information, and promotes partnership interactions on topics of common interest.
+The Technical Session is composed of all Country and Non-Country partners.
+It receives technical and scientific reports from the Partners and experts, identifies and evaluates projects and work programmes, provides technical advice and information, and promotes partnership interactions on topics of common interest.
 All members of the Council elect the Technical Session Chair.